appdotnet/api-spec/content/docs/meta/annotations.md

 ### Annotation replacement values

-When App.net processes annotation values, and value with a key that starts with `+net.app.core.*` will be rewritten based on the core schemas defined below.
+When App.net processes annotation values, any value with a key that starts with `+net.app.core.*` will be rewritten based on the core schemas defined below.
 For example, when attaching a File to a Post, you might send App.net the following annotation:

 ~~~js
 {